ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ## The COMPRESSION_ASSIGN capsule {#capsule-assign}

-The Compression Assign capsule is used to register the semantics of a Context ID.
+The Compression Assign capsule (capsule type 0x11) is used to register the semantics of a Context ID.
 It has the following format:

 ~~~
 COMPRESSION_ASSIGN Capsule {
-  Type (i) = 0x1C0FE323,
+  Type (i) = 0x11,
   Length (i),
   Context ID (i),
   IP Version (8),